 List of Online Mutual Fund Direct Plan Platforms in India

-Here is the list (in alphabetical order except the first two entries) of direct plan platforms in India.
+Here is the list (in alphabetical order except for the first two entries) of direct plan platforms in India.

 - Respective AMC websites